Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

 \section{Overview of the paper}

 In this section, we present a brief overview of the paper.
-We first formalize the main problem studied and then introduce three key challenges and discuss the related literature.
-Finally, we give a summary of our main result and discuss its scientific impact.
+We formalize the problem studied, introduce three key challenges in the related literature, and give a summary of our main result.